 • Your statements were illegally obtained by the police in violation of your Miranda Rights.

 • Your statement did not convey a threat to cause great bodily harm but rather minor or moderate injury.
 For example, “I am going to kick you in the leg” would hardly rise to the level of conveying a threat to cause great bodily injury.

 5. What is the Punishment for a Felony Conviction?

 A felony conviction for making a criminal threat carries a potential sentence of 16 months, 2, or 3 year in the state prison unless the judge grants you probation.
-Additionally, a felony conviction is a “serious felony” counting as a strike offense (if alleged and proved).
+Additionally, a felony conviction is a “serious felony,” enumerated as a strike offense.

 6. What is the Punishment for a Misdemeanor Conviction?

 A misdemeanor conviction for making a criminal threat carries up to 1 year in the county jail.
 The judge will normally impose a three year probation period, order you to stay away from your accuser, and require you to complete community service and anger management.

 • Sending a text message saying, “I am going to kill you since you made me fail the final exam.”

 • Telling someone that you’re going home to get your gun and shoot them.

 • Sending someone a facebook message saying that you’re going to come to their house with a knife and stab them or their family.